By Guest Author: Carolien Oosterhoff

 This is how our autobiographical memory works: it’s like opening a closet.
 First you see the big picture: the closet.
 Inside there are drawers.
 Each drawer contains a few ‘general’ stories.
 But inside these drawers are little envelopes.
 Inside those envelopes are the stories you want.
 But you cannot start there.
 You slowly work your way – with questions – towards the envelopes.

 Carolien Oosterhoff is a Dutch filmmaker with a varied background of careers, hobbies and interests.
-In 2012 (at 45), she attended film school to learn how to make documentaries.
+At the age of 45, she attended film school to learn how to make documentaries.
 Carolien focusses on capturing arts, crafts and life stories.
+She is a one-person crew doing everything herself (camera, sound, edit and storytelling).

 She is currently running her own documentary and video production company based in Amsterdam, The Netherlands.